Maybe you love your job and you work hard, but . . .

 A slower, more human pace to life, You know because you've been there.

-Maybe you vacationed there and the memory of that clear blue sky and sea is like a cool salve to your soul.
+Maybe you vacationed there and the memory of the clear blue sea is medicine to your soul.

 Did Greece Call You to It, Like a Homesickness You Never Knew You Had?

-Or did your Yia Yia whisper to you about the sweet smell of wild flowers during spring time in the old country?
+Or did you have a beloved Yia Yia whisper to you about the old county and the smell of wild flowers in the spring?

-We all need a brief hiatus from our hectic days even if just for a moment.
-I believe Art has the power to offer us this respite from the world.
-Art can transform our mood and remind of us of what’s important.
+We all need a hiatus from our hectic days even if just for a moment.

-I'm Christina Mehelis and I make "Art with a Greek Sensibility"
+I'm Sharon McNeil and I make "Art with a Greek Sensibility"